Higurashi Daybreak: Gameplay

 The game is a two-on-two versus third-person shooter based on the system of the Mobile Suit Gundam VS Series.
 Each of the four players can be played by humans (either together locally or through netplay) or controlled by the computer.
 Each character has a choice of two to three different weapons, with vastly different properties.
 Actions such as dashing, guarding, jumping, or flying through the air are restricted by a "stamina" gauge — once that gauge is depleted, none of the said actions can be carried out, though the gauge refills itself when it is not in use.
-Also, a "charge" and "main" gauge determine what kind of projectile the player fires, and how many he or she can fire.
+Also, a "charge" and "main" gauge determine what kind of projectile the player fires, and how many they can fire.
 And finally, there is also a "limit gauge" that can be charged in one of two ways: when the player is damaged, or when the player deals damage.
 Once the gauge is full, the player can go into Hypermode and receive some stat bonuses for a limited period of time.
 The game ends when a team's balloon reaches a preset limit (default at 100%); the percentage increases when a team member's HP bar gets depleted.

 In the story mode, there are initially three storylines to go through, while more can be unlocked after the initial three has been played through.
 The teams are preset in the story mode, they are: